amaljova/S3Client/README.md

 This repository is still under development.
 As per curent state, it can be used to:

 - Connect to S3 bucket service
-- Upload create bucket
+- Create bucket
-- upload data to the bucket
+- Upload data to the bucket

 # Usage